CIA activities in Afghanistan: Intelligence analysis: Afghan war effort deteriorating

+2008

+The CIA continued to observe and obtain information on the conditions in Afghanistan to decide their next course of action.
+On 5 September 2008, an info memo for the Secretary of Defense, from the United States Central Command, provided a report on how "to improve the security situation in Afghanistan over the next 18-24 months."
+While the majority of the document remained redacted even after being declassified, the document contained a comparison of geographic statistics between Iraq and Afghanistan: "The differences are much more than physical: Iraq is an advanced society ...
+Afghanistan is not."
+This info memo likely influenced the Obama administration's decision to increase troops after performing a reassessment of the situation in Afghanistan.

 2009

 Forward Operating Base Chapman attack

-On December 30, 2009, a suicide attack occurred at Forward Operating Base Chapman, a major CIA base in the province of Khost, Afghanistan.
+On 30 December 2009, a suicide attack occurred at Forward Operating Base Chapman, a major CIA base in the province of Khost, Afghanistan.
 Seven CIA officers, including the chief of the base, were killed and six others seriously wounded in the attack.
 The attack was the second deadliest carried out against the CIA, after the 1983 United States embassy bombing in Beirut, Lebanon, and was a major setback for the intelligence agency's operations.

 2010s

 During the 2010s, the CIA was engaged in a program to kill or capture militant leaders, codenamed ANSOF, previously Omega.
 CIA manpower was supplemented with personnel assigned from United States Army Special Operations Command.

-"Green-on-blue" or "insider attacks," in which Afghan soldiers or police officers turned their weapons on American or European counterparts, became a major concern in 2010 and peaked in 2012—when they accounted for nearly 25% of ISAF casualties—before declining during 2013-2014 as international forces withdrew from the conflict.
+"Green-on-blue" or "insider attacks," in which Afghan soldiers or police officers turned their weapons on American or European counterparts, became a major concern in 2010 and peaked in 2012—when they accounted for nearly 25% of ISAF casualties—before declining during 2013–2014 as international forces withdrew from the conflict.
 The scale of the insider attacks shocked CIA analysts, who could find no similar phenomenon during the Vietnam War, the Soviet–Afghan War, or any other counter-insurgency in modern history.

 In mid–2019, the NGO Human Rights Watch stated that "CIA-backed Afghan strike forces" had committed "serious abuses, some amounting to war crimes" since late 2017.

 2021: Evacuation

-Director of the Central Intelligence Agency William J. Burns met with high-ranking Taliban official Abdul Ghani Baradar in Kabul shortly after the city's August 2021 capture by the Taliban to discuss the August 31 deadline for the U.S. to complete its evacuation of the country, by then President Joe Biden.
+Director of the Central Intelligence Agency William J. Burns met with high-ranking Taliban official Abdul Ghani Baradar in Kabul shortly after the city's August 2021 capture by the Taliban to discuss the 31 August deadline for the U.S. to complete its evacuation of the country.

-2022: Heightened terrorism

-Investigations began in September involving bombings of the Russian Embassy, and a mosque in August.